hoodini/ncm-bp/README.md

 1. For new pages, create folders in the `src/app` directory
 2. For new components, add them to the `src/components` directory
-3. For database integrations, use Supabase client in server components
+3. For database integrations, set up MongoDB models in the `src/models` directory

 ## 🌈 Customization